valuepotion/valuepotion-unity-sdk/README.md

-# Valuepotion SKD for Unity - Getting Started
+# Valuepotion SDK for Unity - Getting Started

 ## Before You Begin